Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/steam_engine.md

 <block;oritech:steam_boiler_addon>

-All generators (except the basic generator) can be upgrades to produce steam.
+All generators (except the basic generator) can be upgraded to produce steam.
 To do so, add a steam boiler addon.
 When added, the machine will no longer directly produce RF.

 ;;;;;